pupilfirst/pupilfirst/docs/users/curriculum_editor.md

 **Does this assignment have any prerequisites?**<br/>
 You can select other assignment from the course as prerequisite assignments.
 This will _lock_ the assignment until the student made a submission for reviewed prerequisite assignments and completes the non reviewed prerequisite assignments.

 There are 3 other scenarios in which an assignment can be locked:

 1. The student has submissions queued for review with count greater than the progression limit set for the course.
-This is only applicable to targets that are reviewable.
+This is only applicable to assignments that are reviewable.
 2. The student's [access to the course](/users/students#editing-student-details) has ended, because of which they have read-only access to the course content.
 3. The course's [end date](/users/courses#creating-courses) has passed, because of which students have read-only access to the course content.